Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 cup guessing game

-Image Credit: patpitchaya, Shutterstock
+Image By: patpitchaya, Shutterstock

 Associative Memory

-Dogs do have a very strong sense of associative memory.
-Associative memory is a way to make connections with the past without fully remembering every little detail about what happened.
+Dogs have a solid sense of associative memory.
+Associative memory is a way to connect with the past without fully remembering every detail about what happened.
 Associative memory connects emotions, feelings, and experiences to a person, place, or object without exactly remembering what happened.
-For example, if you grab a leash to take your dog for a walk and they run to the door, they are likely to have an associative memory.
-Your dog will not remember the last walk they went on in great detail.
-In fact, they might not even remember that they went on a walk at all.
-Instead, your dog has a positive association with the leash.
-They know that the leash means fun, excitement, and exercise, even if they don’t remember why.
+For example, if you grab a leash to take your dog for a walk and run to the door, they will likely have an associative memory.

 dogster paw divider